Here is my piece as featured on

 When you feel the heat of a powerful overwhelming emotion or situation take some slow deep breaths in through the nose and gently out through the mouth.
 Gradually let your breathing return to normal and begin the first step of rain.

 The R is to simply recognise what is currently happening.
 Are you feeling the weight of worry?
 Is the squeeze of stress tight in your chest?
-Recognise any thoughts, feelings and sensations that are present.
+Recognise any thoughts, feelings, and sensations that are present.
 When we are able to recognise that we are caught in suffering it enables us to hit the pause button and move forward from a wiser, friendlier position.

-The I is for investigate – take a brief, kind and curious look internally.
+The I is for investigation – take a brief, kind and curious look internally.
 What stories might you be caught up in?
 Are you terrifying yourself with future scenarios that have not yet happened?
 What core beliefs underlie your feelings?
 That life should be different?
 That you aren’t going to cope?
 Most importantly how does this feel physically in your body when you are scaring or criticising yourself?
 Gently explore from your head to the tips of your toes and see where there might be tension, pain, heaviness or unease.
 What do those parts of you need?
 What would make them feel a little better?

 This leads on beautifully to the N of rain which stands for nourish and non-identification.
-Tara Brach, a wonderful meditation teacher and psychologist, has a lovely practice I regularly use.
+Tara Brach, a wonderful meditation teacher, and psychologist, has a lovely practice I regularly use.
 She suggests putting your hand lightly and tenderly on your heart (interestingly this has been shown to soothe and calm the amygdala).
 Turn towards yourself lovingly and as Tara suggests sense the possibility of offering yourself what is most needed.
 Perhaps some caring words such as, “it’s ok I know this is hard, I care about you, I love you”.
 Maybe you could imagine a loving relative from your past soothing you or perhaps you could picture a beloved pet offering you affection.

 How does that feel?
 Many struggle at first with offering themselves love and tenderness, I know I did.
 Perhaps it feels a bit silly or maybe you don’t believe you deserve love but I can’t think of a kinder thing to do for ourselves and others than be genuinely and lovingly present with our suffering.